 This alligator was seen at a nature preserve in Florida and it is big enough to make you think dinosaurs never went extinct.
 It just may actually be one of the most massive gators ever seen in the state.
 The alligator caught on video at the Circle B Bar Nature Reserve.

 The woman in the video who saw the creature, stated it was "awe inspiring."

-Awe inspiring?
 LOL, I think I might have described it somewhat differently.
 How about describing it like this:

 After living and raising a family in the wooded and water areas of south Florida, I can assure you that alligators can move pretty quickly!
 Why risk being so close?
-These creatures are no slow; they are quiet, silent and swift.
+These creatures are not slow; they are quiet, silent and swift.
 Before you can turn and run, you can become dinner.

 He proceeded to run in a zig-zag pattern across the front lawn explaining that you should never run in a straight line to get away from an alligator.
 I laugh at the memory of that day, but it was a serious lesson that the children were taught.